tokkonopapa/WordPress-IP-Geo-Block/README.md

 #### Using with IP2Location WordPress Plugins

-If you have installed one of the IP2Location plugin (
+If you do not want to keep the IP2Location plugins (
     [IP2Location Tags][IP2Tag],
     [IP2Location Variables][IP2Var],
     [IP2Location Country Blocker][IP2Blk]
-) correctly, or rename it to `ip2location` and upload it to `wp-content`, this plugin uses its local database prior to REST APIs.
+) in `wp-content/plugins/` directory but just want to use its database, you can rename it to `ip2location` and upload it to `wp-content/`.

-After installing IP2Location WordPress Plugins, this plugin should be once deactivated and then activated.
+After installing these IP2Location plugins, this plugin should be once deactivated and then activated in order to set the path to `database.bin` and `ip2location.class.php`.

 ### Requirement: